 A coalition of area organizations including Blue Earth County, the Greater Mankato Diversity Council and the Minnesota State University College College Democrats among others, want to examine the so-called racial covenants in local deeds over the past 100 years.
 And it's looking for volunteers to do it.

-That was the message Wednesday night at Ostrander Auditorium inside MSU, where the University of Minnesota academics behind a similar project based in Minneapolis shared their work.
+That was the message Wednesday night at Ostrander Auditorium inside MSU, where the University of Minnesota academics behind a similar project in Minneapolis shared their work.

 Called the Mapping Prejudice Project, University cartographers and geographers have put together an outline of how racial housing codes starting in the 1910s affected how Minneapolis grew, where local officials concentrated the city's populations of color, Muslims and Jews, and how those actions still echo throughout the city today.